Akashjsr2211/Ransomware/README.md

 # Ransomware

 # Instructions for Handling Ransomware Encryption and Decryption
+before executing the script make sure to run the requirements.txt file using commmand --> pip install -r "_Path_to_requirements.txt"
 # Running the Ransomware Script:
 When you execute the ransomware.py file on your system, all .txt files will be encrypted.